tytydraco/yessleep/out/I_own_an_abandoned_motel_and_Ive_severely_underestimated_the_weight_of_a_deer_carcass.md

 “Should we uhh…unwrap the meat and the cigarettes?”

 “No!”
-She spat on the kitchen steps and scowled a look so angry, I thought the cottage door would burst into flame.
+She spat on the cottage steps and scowled a look so angry, I thought the cottage door would burst into flame.
 “Asshole can figure it out on his own.”

 “We still have a few hours before sundown.
 I’ll bring over the beer, and then what?”